Monkeyanator/bias-reduction-server/README.md

     $ python manage.py makemigrations
     $ python manage.py migrate

 This will setup the database migrations (needs to be run if changes are made to models) and apply them.
+After this, to run the server, run

+    $ python manage.py runserver

+At that point, the server should be running, and accepting requests!

 ## Project structure